 - "I have described this earth and indeed the whole universe as if it were a machine: I have considered only the various shapes and movements of its parts" (Principia IV 188).
-All action in the physical universe due to shape and motion of physical matter No vacuum No action at a distance Magnetism: Screw-shaped particles (formed in vortices) fit into threads in iron.
+All action in the physical universe due to shape and motion of physical matter mpressed by the statuary in the Royal Bardens that moved by hydraulic principles, Descartes proposed that Animal bodies are purely mechanica devices

+- No vacuum

+No action at a distance

+Magnetism: Screw-shaped particles (formed in vortices) fit into threads in iron.